Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 - GT models?
 They’re packing a 5.0L Coyote V8 that’ll make your heart race.
 We’re talking 480 hp and 415 lb-ft of torque.
 And if you opt for the active-valve exhaust?
 Bump that up to 486 hp and 418 lb-ft.

 Even the EcoBoost got a power boost – 315 hp and 350 lb-ft of torque.
-And it sips fuel like a gentleman – 22 city/33 highway mpg.
+And it sips fuel like a courteous gentleman – 22 city/33 highway mpg.

 - 10-speed auto for those who like to cruise